Check the list below to ensure you've covered all your bases

 How can I help or get involved with SFHE?
 Who can join?

 Anyone is welcome to join and support SFHE!
 There are many ways you can get involved whether you are a local resident or an outsider.
-To begin, subscribe to our newsletter to learn about updates, further information, and opportunities to participate.
+To begin, subscribe to our newsletter (down below) to learn about updates, further information, and opportunities to participate.

 Order Food!
 If you live near, do consider supporting the eatery directly by ordering take-out.
 Due to COVID-19, dining in is no longer an option but we can continue to provide financial support and ensure safety by utilizing the take-out option.
 To find a list of open eateries and their ordering options, please visit the SFHE directory.